Mammillaria bocasana Poselg.

-Mammillaria bocasana is a clumping, spherical, blue-green cactus, up to 3 inches (7.5 cm) in diameter, with white, hair-like radial spines (one hooked), up to 0.8 inch (2 cm) long and 1 to 7 reddish-brown central spines up to 0.4 inch (1 cm) long.
+Mammillaria bocasana is a clumping, spherical, blue-green cactus, up to 3 inches (7.5 cm) in diameter, with white, hair-like and up to 0.8 inch (2 cm) long radial spines (one hooked) and 1 to 7 reddish-brown and up to 0.4 inch (1 cm) long central spines.
 The flowers are funnel-shaped, creamy white to pinkish, up to 1 inch (2.5 cm) long and up to 0.6 inch (1.5 cm) in diameter.
 The fruit is cylindrical, rosy-pink to red and up to 1 inch (2.5 cm) long.

 USDA hardiness zones 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).